temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 This can be set as in the UI server configuration with [auth](/references/web-ui-configuration#auth).

-The Temporal Cluster can be set up to use your preferred authentication and authorization methods.

-This variable is required for configuring auth and its related variables.

 ## `TEMPORAL_AUTH_ISSUER_URL`

 The URL for the authentication or authorization issuer.

+This value is only needed when the issuer differes from the auth provider URL.

 ## `TEMPORAL_AUTH_CLIENT_ID`

-The client ID for Temporal authentication and authorization methods.
+The client ID used for authentication or authorization.

-Authentication and authorization need to identify the correct client.
-Providing a Client ID ensures that auth methods will run smoothly.

-This variable is needed to [configure auth](/references/web-ui-configuration#auth).
+This value is a required parameter.
-Other auth variables must be defined along with `TEMPORAL_AUTH_CLIENT_ID`.

 ## `TEMPORAL_AUTH_CLIENT_SECRET`